Euramsia/personal-website/content/post/igem/index.md

 Finishing everything for the deadline sometimes seemed like a sheer impossible task, but in the end we did it, not everything according to our plan, but we did it.
 And iGEM is all about students learning science and making mistakes, in order to avoid them later in their life.
 If that was the goal, we told ourselves that we had already won everything we could win, but then came the fulminant climax of the project.

-A rough timeline of the experiments in our molecular-biology-lab.
-It's much trickier than it looks.
+**Gallery.** To get a feeling for what we did, I assembled a rough timeline of the steps in the molecular-biology-lab (we also had a chemestry lab for the beeosensor-measurements).
+Needless to say, it's much more complicated than it looks.

 {{< gallery album="igem" >}}